"All good things must come to an end."

 Both sets of students had the basic idea, the equipment, and a teacher to help them, but the ones who focused on just making the pot over and over again produced the best results, not the people studying theory.

 (Back to the self-help guru I was a big fan of.
-In his epic video, which has him talking about his 15-year journey with self-help, he ends it with his ultimate advice being just take action and figure it out along the way.
+In his epic video, which has him talking about his 15-year journey with self-help, he ends it with his ultimate advice being just take consistent action and figure it out along the way.
 There are no secrets to life.
 Just put yourself out there and see what works for you.
-The only thing you can really do to accelerate the process isn't to read self-help but to ask people for help.)
+The only thing you can really do to accelerate the process isn't to read self-help but to ask people for help.
+And the only thing you can really do to hinder the process is to stay in your ivory tower.)

 Just focus on taking action, on finding different ways to ask people for help, and you'll figure out what works best for you.